What is the role of an apostle today? Are they missionaries? Some churches have apostles. Is this scriptural?

 Qualifications of an Apostle

 The Apostle Peter is speaking.
-Judas is dead, and so there are only eleven apostles and not twelve.
-What is Peter talking about?
-He is telling them how to select a new apostle to replace Judas.
+Judas is dead, and so there are now only eleven apostles, not the original number of twelve.
+Peter is telling those who are present how to select a new apostle to replace Judas.
 Peter says , “It is therefore necessary . . . ” and then gives the qualifications that such a man must satisfy in order to be an apostle.
 Peter said that only men who had been with Jesus from His baptism until He returned to heaven could be a candidate for an apostle.

 Paul, The Apostle

 Am I not free?
 Am I not an apostle?
 Have I not seen Jesus our Lord?
 Are you not my work in the Lord?
-(NASB) 1 Cor.
-9:1
+1 Corinthians 9:1 (NASB)

 . . . for which I was appointed a preacher and an apostle and a teacher.
-(NASB) 2 Tim.
-1:11
+2 Timothy 1:11 (NASB)

-What is our conclusion?
-An apostle is a man who saw Jesus while He was here on this earth.
+What is the conclusion?
+Apostles were men who saw Jesus while He was here on this earth.
 Therefore, it is not possible for a man to be an apostle today.
 Jesus’ earthly ministry stopped 2,000 years ago.
-This means that no one living today has seen Jesus during His earthly ministry.
+This means that no one living today could have seen Jesus during His earthly ministry.
 Peter (Acts 1:22-26) and Paul also tell us that a person was selected by God to be an apostle.

 Today, Jesus calls each of us to ministry for Him.
 He has given us spiritual gifts of teaching, preaching, giving, helping, administration, for example, to use in ministry to each other.
 We have all been called by God to serve in some way.
 While there are not Biblical apostles today, God has lavished us with spiritual gifts.
 What a privilege we have to use them with the power of the Holy Spirit pulsing through us.
 Glory to God!

 Suggested Links:Were miracles and wonders signs of an apostle?